lsandini/cgmsim-site/docs/contact.md

 <img alt="" border="0" src="https://www.paypal.com/en_FI/i/scr/pixel.gif" width="1" height="1" />
 </form>

+Click the Donate button above to support my work, if you feel it was worth the effort.
+All donations will be used **strictly for Nightscout hosting fees**.

-Thank you for supporting me, and alternatively consider making a donation to [Tidepool](https://tidepool.salsalabs.org/tidepool-donate/index.html), the [Nightscout Foundation](https://www.nightscoutfoundation.org/donate), the [JDRF](https://www2.jdrf.org/site/Donation2?2376.donation=form1&df_id=2376&s_src=jdrf.org&s_subsrc=siteMenuButton) or any charitable organisation of your choice !
+Alternatively consider making a donation to [Tidepool](https://tidepool.salsalabs.org/tidepool-donate/index.html), the [Nightscout Foundation](https://www.nightscoutfoundation.org/donate), the [JDRF](https://www2.jdrf.org/site/Donation2?2376.donation=form1&df_id=2376&s_src=jdrf.org&s_subsrc=siteMenuButton) or any charitable organisation of your choice !